Nanfengzhiwo1/Build_Process/README.md

 **This is the most frequent source of errors when building**.

 ### 3.Assemble
-> .ASM--------->.OBJ
+> .ASM--------->.OBJ(program object file)

-The assembly code translate into machine code,producing an object file for the target platform
+The assembly code translate into machine code by the compiler,producing an object file for the target platform

 ## Tips